Breakwaters and hydraulic structures

 We design breakwaters, jetties and groynes to prevent erosion and for the protection of harbours.
 Our solutions range from the typical riprap and concrete armour structures to more complex designs such as caissons.

 For the protection of sensitive coastal ecosystems we offer sustainable solutions, designed according to the principles of the ‘Building with Nature’ program.
 The philosophy behind this program is coastal protection by using elements from nature.
-Restoration of mangrove forests and salt marshes, placing oyster reefs and smart sand nourishments are examples of such solutions.
 These designs do not only offer coastal protection but also enhance the ecosystem and create opportunities for recreation and the local economy.

 Sea level rise and more stringent hydraulic design conditions have driven the need for higher and more robust dykes along the Dutch coast.
 The revetment of many primary flood decencies isn’t strong enough to cope with these conditions and needs to be replaced.
 We design suitable solutions for dykes and other flood defences, ranging from ‘hard’ stone or concrete structures to ‘soft’ environmentally friendly solutions.